qwc-services/qwc-services.github.io/src/topics/Mapinfo.md

 # Map info

-The map-info popup is displayed when right-clicking any position on the map.
+The map-info popup is provided by the [MapInfoTooltip](../references/qwc2_plugins.md#mapinfotooltip) plugin.
+It displays a popup when right-clicking any position on the map.

 By default, it displayes the picked coordinates.